FIS Brokerage & Securities Services LLC

 For more information: This overview is designed to satisfy the disclosure requirements under FINRA Rule 4370 requiring the establishment and maintenance of a BCP.
 If you have questions about the Firm’s business continuity planning, you can contact us at +1 630.482.7100.

-The Best Execution Policy sets forth the policy and methods used by FBSS when handling orders for clients.
+The Best Execution obligations sets forth the procedures and methods used by FBSS when handling orders for clients.

 When the Firm receives an agency order from a client (“Agency Order”), the Firm will promptly handle such order via our trading participant and in accordance with the instructions indicated on the underlying order.
 In general, the following policies apply to the Firm in this regard: When handling client orders, as agent, the Firm must consider whether sending the order to another market, market maker or potentially crossing the order would result in a superior execution.